Marx-wrld/Data-Structures-and-Algorithms-Interview/README.md

 ## Question 2
 2. Implement the FizzBuzz algorithm using Python
-=> The Fizz and Buzz refer to any number that is a multiple is a multiple of 3 and 5.
+=> The Fizz and Buzz refers to any number that is a multiple is a multiple of 3 and 5.

 Solution:
 ```